Smoke from California's huge Cranston Fire creates its own weather

 LOS ANGELES — More than 3,000 people have evacuated as an intentionally set wildfire raced through dry Southern California mountain land, authorities said Thursday.

 The so-called Cranston Fire grew to 7,500 acres in just 30 hours after an arsonist set it ablaze about noon Wednesday (3 p.m.
-ET) in the San Jacinto Mountains in San Bernardino National Forest, east of Los Angeles, according to the joint local-state-federal incident command team.
-About 3,200 residents were evacuated from more than 2,100 homes, it said.
+ET) in the San Jacinto Mountains in San Bernardino National Forest, east of Los Angeles, according to the California Department of Forestry and Fire Protection.
+About 3,200 residents were evacuated from more than 2,100 homes, authorities said.

 The fire sent up a cloud of smoke so enormous that it created its own weather system, dotting the area with lightning, the National Weather Service said.